ryanraitz/complete-coding-challenge/README.md

 Instructions:

-1. Clone the project and save it in a safe place
+1. Clone/Download the project and save it in a safe place
 2. In the command shell, change directory to the newly saved folder
 3. Type: “sbt run” in the command line and press enter
 4. Once the green message generates declaring the local server is up and running, type “http://localhost:9000/” into the url      of an empty browser and load the page